From July 1st 2021 Easingwold Foodbank will come under EDCCA’s umbrella.

 Community Car Scheme to help people who have difficulty using public transport or who need to travel when there is no public transport available.
 The Scheme is supported by volunteers using their own cars who are paid a mileage allowance.
-Passengers are charged a contribution towards the drivers’ expenses.
+Passengers are charged a set rate agreed prior to each journey.

-Community Minibus – For hire by properly constituted voluntary and community groups, schools and other not- for- profit organisations.
+Community Minibus – For hire by voluntary and community groups, schools and other not- for- profit organisations.
 EDCCA run weekly assisted outings in the minibus.
+We also organise outings to various destinations including Northallerton Market and the coast.

-A Befriending Scheme which has a dedicated team of volunteers who are willing to help and enhance individuals living independently by giving their time for shopping, trips out, or coffee and a chat.
+A Befriending Scheme which has a dedicated team of volunteers who are willing to help individuals living independently by giving their time for shopping, trips out, or coffee and a chat.
+We also offer a telephone befriending service.

 Meals on Wheels The meals service supplies a freshly cooked, nutritious, hot two course meal, delivered by a team of friendly volunteers.
-This service is currently offered in a number of local areas.
-Please contact Helen Beck on 07541 356046 or email: firstname.lastname@example.org
+This service is currently offered in a number of local areas and 5 days a week.
+Please contact Helen Beck on 07541 356046 or email: email@example.com

 Knit and Natter meets on the first Monday of every month (except Bank Holidays) 1.30-3.30pm at Springhill Court.